-The Dash Logger supports many GPS (Global Positioning System) devices allowing the Dash Logger to record speed and position information as well as providing lap timing.
+The CDL3 Dash Logger supports many GPS (Global Positioning System) devices allowing it to record speed and position information as well as providing lap timing.

 This information can be used in the i2 data analysis software to create track maps, and plot and compare driven lines.